 At the beginning of 2020, a video app called TikTok exploded in popularity because it provided a way for people to connect during the pandemic.
-After amassing 800 million active users worldwide, TikTok is now used for much more than dance challenges and quick recipe videos, including its TikTok for Good program, which helps nonprofits reach a new generation of supporters.
+After amassing over one billion active users worldwide, TikTok is now used for much more than dance challenges and quick recipe videos, including its TikTok for Good program, which helps nonprofits reach a new generation of supporters.

-Nonprofits and cause driven organizations just like yours are now marketing on TikTok to help raise awareness and support for their missions!
+Nonprofits and cause-driven organizations just like yours are now marketing on TikTok to help raise awareness and support for their missions!
 Like any other marketing tool or social media platform, TikTok’s value is in its storytelling ability.
-If you’re hesitant or skeptical about adopting TikTok as a marketing tool keep reading—we’ll unpack everything you need to know about using TikTok for good!
+If you’re hesitant or skeptical about adopting TikTok as a marketing tool, here are some key things to consider when using TikTok for your nonprofit.

-Determining if TikTok is a tool you should use
+Determining if TikTok for Good is a tool you should use

 Does the tool help you reach your target audience?

 If you’re considering creating a TikTok account for your nonprofit, it’s important for you to evaluate if you’ll be able to reach your target audience on the platform.
 TikTok’s user base is young.
-Over 50% of the apps’ users are under 32 years old, and over 41% of TikTok users are between the ages of 16 and 34, and the average user spends 89 minutes per day on the app.
+Around 80% of all TikTok users are between the ages of 16 and 34, and the average user spends 89 minutes per day on the app.
 Our Generational Giving Report found that Gen Z prefers to give via social media apps, making TikTok a great place to go to reach that young user base and inspire them to give!

 Do you have the time to devote to it?

 A good social media tip for all platforms is to be intentional!
 You’d rather have only two social media accounts that you post on regularly than five social media accounts you sporadically post on.
-Posting a video around three times per day on TikTok is considered best practice.
+Posting a video around one to three times per day on TikTok is considered best practice.
 Consistency is key when growing your TikTok account.

-If you begin to feel overwhelmed or you have to post less on other platforms you currently manage, it’s a sign that you don’t have enough time to prioritize another platform.
+If you begin to feel overwhelmed or have to post less on other platforms you currently manage, it could be a sign that you don’t have enough time to prioritize another platform.

 How your nonprofit can use TikTok for marketing